TranPhucVinh/C/Physical layer/Process/Shared memory/README.md

+OS provides every process a separated memory space.
+In order for processes to communicate with each other through the memory space, a shared memory space is required.

 Shared memory allows 2 or more process to share the same region of physical memory.
 When one process copies the data into a shared memory, that data is immediately available to all other process sharing the same segment.
 That's why shared memory is **the fastest IPC**.

 # API